zehranrgi/health_hub_asssistant/README.md

 This project is for portfolio and demonstration purposes.

 ---

-## 🙋 Contact

-Built as a demonstration project for CVS Health Digital Workplace AI team application.

 **Technologies**: LangGraph | ChromaDB | OpenRouter | FastAPI | Streamlit | RAGAS